m-clark/m-clark.github.io/resources.md

 title: Resources
 ---

-This will be a list especially geared toward something I can point researchers to
+This will be a list especially geared toward something I can point clients/researchers to

 <div style:'font-size=8'>